Demystifying Dependency Bugs in Deep Learning Stack: Abstract

 \section{Abstract}

-Recent breakthroughs in deep learning (DL) techniques have stimulated significant growth in developing DL-enabled applications.~These DL applications, built upon a heterogeneous and complex DL stack (e.g., Nvidia GPU, Linux, CUDA driver, Python runtime, and TensorFlow), are subject to software and hardware dependencies~across~the DL stack.
-A persistent challenge in dependency~management~across the entire engineering lifecycle is posed by~the~asynchronous~and~radical evolution as well as the complex version~constraints among~dependencies.
-Developers might introduce dependency bugs~(DBs)~in selecting, using and maintaining dependencies.
-However, the characteristics of DBs in DL stack is still under-investigated, hindering practical solutions to dependency management in DL stack.
+Deep learning (DL) applications, built upon~a~heterogeneous and complex DL stack (e.g., Nvidia GPU, Linux,~CUDA driver,~Python runtime, and TensorFlow), are subject to software and hardware dependencies~across~the DL stack.
+One~challenge~in~dependency management~across the entire engineering lifecycle~is posed by~the~asynchronous~and~radical evolution and the complex version~constraints among~dependencies.~Developers may introduce dependency bugs (DBs) in selecting, using and~maintaining dependencies.
+However,~the characteristics of DBs in DL stack is still under-investigated, hindering practical solutions to dependency management in DL stack.

-To fill this gap, this paper presents the first comprehensive study to characterize symptoms, root causes and fix patterns~of~DBs~across the whole DL stack with \todo{326} DBs collected from StackOverflow~posts.
-For each DB, we first investigate the symptom as well as the lifecyle stage and dependency where the symptom is exposed.~Then,~we~analyze the root cause as well as the lifecycle stage and~dependency~where the root cause is introduced.
-Finally, we explore the fix pattern~as~well as the knowledge sources that are used to fix it.
-Our findings~from~this study shed light on the implications~on~dependency management,~e.g., \todo{constructing dependency knowledge graph for the entire DL stack, recommending dependencies, detecting, localizing and fixing dependency bugs, and upgrading and migrating dependencies.}
+To bridge this gap, this paper presents the first comprehensive study to characterize symptoms, root causes and fix~patterns~of DBs~across the whole DL stack with \cmmnt{\todo{326}\todob{+120}~}\todob{446} DBs collected from StackOverflow~posts \todob{and GitHub issues}.
+For each DB, we~first investigate the symptom as well as the lifecycle stage and~dependency where the symptom is exposed.~Then,~we~analyze the root cause as well as the lifecycle stage and~dependency~where the root cause is introduced.
+Finally, we explore the fix pattern~and~the~knowledge~sources that are used to fix it.
+Our findings~from~this study shed light on practical implications~on~dependency management.